I know I am straight, but my head thinks I’m gay.

 Once I realised people do not come to see me for treatment with a formed diagnosis, I knew I had to write some articles for the people at the stage of confusion, knowing something is not quite right, but might be too embarrassed to talk about it.
 This article is for you.

-I will take you through the stages of confusion to recovery to help you make sense of what is happening to you right now.
+I will take you through the stages of confusion to recovery to help you understand what is happening to you right now.

 This is where you have a thought or image that is confusing for you.